yottaawesome/winsock-2.0/README.md

 ## Conversion status

 The conversion effort is ongoing and will take some time.
+Items listed below are successfully converted samples.

 * **Chap02**
   * [Datagram client and server](https://github.com/yottaawesome/winsock-2.0/tree/master/src/Ch02/DataGram)